GBM1228/HR-Gender-Equity-Dashboard-using-Power-BI/README.md

 ## Problem Statement

 The purpose of this analysis is to:

-1.Define relevant KPIs in hiring, promotion, performance and turnover, and create a visualisation

-2.Write what you think some root causes of their slow progress might be
+Find what the root causes of the organization slow progress might be.

 #